adamtry/assessment-person-frontend/README.md

 # Person Frontend

-This is the frontend for the person display system, a monorepo comprising micro frontends taken from Single View and ultimately the @mtfh scope and repurposed for this application.
+This is the frontend for the person display system, a monorepo built on micro frontends taken from Hackney's [Single View](https://github.com/LBHackney-IT/single-view-frontend) application and ultimately from the @mtfh scope.

 <hr>